 If you believe you may have a magnesium deficiency, your suspicions can be confirmed with a simple blood test.
 You should speak with your doctor to rule out other possible health problems.

 These foods are also high in other healthy nutrients.
-Including them in your diet not only lowers your risk of magnesium deficiency, but it also promotes your overall health.
+Including them in your diet not only lowers your risk for magnesium deficiency, but it also supports your overall health.